 Knowing how best to invest isn’t difficult to achieve if you have the right level of advice and assistance.
-Our Chartered status and our many years’ experience of investments combined with our ‘Regular Rebalance’ service means we take care of all your concerns ensuring a well managed, cost effective and hard working portfolio for you.
+Our many years’ experience of investments combined with our ‘Regular Rebalance’ service means we take care of all your concerns ensuring a well managed, cost effective and hard working portfolio for you.

 Around 30% of UK Pensions are held within what are known as ‘Zombie Pension Schemes’.
 As the name suggests, they’re not exactly great performers, so if you’re not sure exactly where your money is and how it’s doing, we can help.

 Zombie Pensions are older schemes often held with household name providers and can have unnecessarily expensive costs and very poor growth.
 Saving only a few percent in charges or by improving growth can make a significant difference, without you having to pay any more money into your pension.
 By simply decreasing your charges and increasing your growth you could double or even treble your pension pot by the time you retire.

 If you do only one thing towards improving your pension, it really

 In fact we feel so passionately about how important it is, at Open Door